Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Monomial eigenfunctions and their conservation

 $(3 \Rightarrow 4)$ First, all the elements of $\bm \mu$ are nonzero and thus, $\mu_jB_{jk} = \mu_k B_{kj}$ implies that $B_{jk} = \mu_k B_{kj}/\mu_j$ for all $j,k\in \{1, ..., b\}$.
 Consequently, $B_{kj} \neq 0$ implies that $B_{jk} \neq 0$.
 Second, multiplying together $\mu_k B_{kj} = \mu_j B_{jk}$ for any sequence $i_1, i_2, ..., i_\eta$ of elements of $\{1, ..., b\}$ gives

 But $\mu_j \neq 0$ for all $j$ and therefore,

-$(3\Leftarrow 4)$ The matrix $B$ can be interpreted as the weight matrix of a strongly connected (because of condition~4(a)), weighted, and directed graph.
-If the graph is not connected, simply repeat the following process for each strongly connected component.
-Let $\mu_\ell\in \mathbb{R}\setminus\{0\}$ for some $\ell\in\{1, ..., b\}$ and let $B_{\ell j}/B_{j\ell}$ be a well-defined, nonzero ratio from condition 4(a).
+$(3\Leftarrow 4)$ Let us interpret $B$ as the weight matrix of a graph.
+If the graph is not connected, simply repeat the following procedure for each connected component.
+Otherwise, $B$ can be interpreted as the weight matrix of a strongly connected graph (because of condition~4(a)).
+If $b=1$, then the implication is trivially satisfied.
+Otherwise, for $b>1$, choose $\mu_\ell\in \mathbb{R}\setminus\{0\}$ for some $\ell\in\{1, ..., b\}$.
+Since the graph is strongly connected, there exists a $j\in\{1,...,b\}$ with $j\neq \ell$ such that $B_{\ell j}/B_{j\ell}$ is a well-defined, nonzero ratio from condition 4(a).
 Their product allows defining a new nonzero real number $\mu_j$ such that